 7. Through the Wormhole (2010-2017)

-Voiced by Morgan Freeman, ‘Through the Wormhole’ is another science documentary series which has been majorly popular because of the questions it sets in front of the audience.
-Voiced by Morgan Freeman, the show released in the United States in June 2010, with the final episode of the eighth season airing on May 16, 2017.
-While talking about questions regarding the possibility of an all-encompassing creator, the shows also delves into the theories on what existed before the universe as we know it was formed, whether there is a chance of the existence of extraterrestrial life and many more.
-Eminent scientists feature in episode, explaining scientific facts and theories unknown to the normal audience.
+Voiced by Morgan Freeman, ‘Through the Wormhole’ is another science documentary series that has been majorly popular because of the questions it sets in front of the audience.
+Voiced by Morgan Freeman, the show was released in the United States in June 2010, with the final episode of the eighth season airing on May 16, 2017.
+While talking about questions regarding the possibility of an all-encompassing creator, the show also delves into the theories on what existed before the universe as we know it was formed, whether there is a chance of the existence of extraterrestrial life and many more.
+Eminent scientists feature in the episode, explaining scientific facts and theories unknown to the normal audience.
 The show is extremely insightful and is a must-watch for those who are ready to explore beyond their realm of knowledge.

 6. Shock and Awe: The Story of Electricity (2011)